Gabbygabijo/30DaysOfFlutter/README.md

 ## Present challenge

-## Day #8/30
+## Day #9/30

-# User Settings
+# Share widget sreenshot

 Learnings

-- Used Preferences Service to store and retrieve data

-- Save state locally

-- Created an interface that acceps data from users
+- Install external package

+- How to use path provider to get  temporary dir path